-Another field of empirical investigation will be the study of shocks affecting the markets.
-In particular we could determine the topological properties of trees during strong events, as the nature of the affected links or the time required to go back to initial configuration.
-The main part of our further studies will be devoted to modeling the collective behavior of derivatives energy markets and systemic risk.
-We aim to use theoritical concepts inspired by statistical physics, espacially the use of minimum model.
+Once this study will be achieved, we will have an overview as well as a precise understanding of the landscape of forces acting between derivatives and their maturities.
+Thus the main part of our further studies will be devoted to modeling the collective behavior of derivatives energy markets and systemic risk.
+We will use theoretical concepts inspired by statistical physics, especially the use of minimum model.
 Our former results will lead us to establish fundamental hypothesis and play the role of guideline in the development of the model.
 In particular we want to determine in a single framework the mechanisms of price's term structure (which lead to linear tree), as the interactions between markets (which lead to star-like tree).
 Once the two typical shapes will be achieved, we will be able to use the model in order to understand the complex process of branching that appeared while the three dimensions of integration, namely where in their price's curves two different derivatives markets are most correlated.
-A major contribution of this part of the modelling will be to understand how (and where) links appear between markets.
+A major contribution of this part of the modeling will be to understand how (and where) links appear between markets.
 Secondly, we will proceed to a shock analysis and consider such questions as the existence of tree's shape that help or prevent to strong shocks, the required number of markets involved in an event to propagate it, or the amplitude of shocks that can involved in systemic risk.